 Add the salt, trahana, feta, EVOO and the dill and mix well

 Preparing the paspaliara...

 Using your fingers, spread the butter evenly across the entire base of a medium sized round baking dish (with an internal diameter of 30-32cm) with the butter (do not substitute the butter with olive oil, as the crust at the base of the paspaliara will not form)

-Add½ cup of water to the bowl that the filling was in and wash down the sides of bowl to capture any remaining filling.
-Add this to the baking dish.
+Add 1⁄2 cup of water to the bowl that the filling was in and wash down the sides of bowl to capture any remaining filling.
+Add this to the baking dish too.
 Note: The filling should be wet enough so that when you press your hand down on it, water rises to the surface

-Leave the paspaliara to sit until ALL the polenta on the top looks wet; about 30-60minutes
+Leave the paspaliara to sit until ALL the polenta on the top looks wet; about 30-40minutes